AbdulMusthakin/AbdulMusthakin.github.io/content/post/blackboard_bold_numbers_in_latex/index.md

 Quite a bit of time was spent searching for an alternative, but nothing could be found.
 I do not doubt that I could stitch up a 'perfect' solution, staying with pdfTeX, given enough time.
 However, that would be quite a bit of time allocated towards something that does not mean much.

-I settled with the typeface obtained using `\mathdf` from the `dsfonts` package.
+I proceeded to settle with the typeface obtained using `\mathdf` from the `dsfonts` package.
 The double-struck one looked fine, but it was quite different from the rest of the blackboard bold typeface.
 That is why I made the final change with the following lines of code.

 ```Latex
 \newcommand{\bbone}{\text{\usefont{U}{bbold}{m}{n}1}}
 \MakeRobust{\bbone}
 ```

-{{< figure src="./comparison_ones.png"
-title="Comparison of double-struck and blackboard bold number one." numbered="true" lightbox="true" width="50%" class="[&>*]:rounded-full">}}
+My chosen solution is not perfect, as the number is slightly smaller than I would like (scaling it by a factor of about 1.1 would fix it).
+Below is a comparison of `\bbone{1}` (the creator of the image used `\mathbb{1}` to show the same thing) and `\mathds{1}`.

 <figure class=>
               <img src="./comparison_ones.png" width="50%" class="rounded-lg">